damienbod/AngularWebpackVisualStudio/HMR.md

 ## Running the application

 Build the application using the webpack dev build.
-This can be done in the commnad line.
+This can be done in the command line.
 Before building, you need to install all the npm packages using npm install.
 ```javascript
 $ npm run build-dev
 ```